zhongl/scala-with-cats/src/pages/type-classes/instance-selection.md

 3. if there is no subtyping relationship between `F[B]` and `F[A]` we say `F` is **invariant** in `A`.

-Invariance is the default.
-When we define a type constructor we can add variance annotations to the type parameter to chose co- or contra-variance.
+When we define a type constructor we can also add variance annotations to its type parameters.
 For example, we denote covariance with a `+` symbol:

 ```scala
 trait F[+A] // the "+" means "covariant"
 ```

+If we don't add a variance annotation, the type parameter is invariant.
-Let's now look at these in more detail.
+Let's now look at covariance, contravariance, and invariance in detail.

 ### Covariance